Volkswagen e-up! review

-Volkswagen is a little late to the electric car market, but it’s got bold ambitions to top the zero-emissions sales charts by 2018.
-With a large percentage of its vast £6billion annual research and development budget going towards the creation of hybrids and full EVs, you wouldn’t bet against it happening – and the Volkswagen e-up! is the first chapter in this bold plan.
+Volkswagen was a little late to the electric car market, but it has bold ambitions to top the zero-emissions sales charts by 2018.
+With a large percentage of its vast £6billion annual research and development budget going towards the creation of hybrids and full EVs, you wouldn’t bet against it happening – and the Volkswagen e-up! was the first chapter in this bold plan.

 Engines, performance and drive

 You're unlikely to notice the fact that the e-up! is over 200kg heavier than a petrol version.
 All the weight of the heavy batteries is beneath the floorpan and between the axles, so the e-up! has the same precise turn-in and excellent body control as conventional versions.

 More reviews for e-up Hatchback